Another anxious young photographer in a hurry. This silhouetted assistant below was taken on a recent magazine shoot in Oakland, CA.

 Mark: “Relax Jay you have your whole career ahead of you.
 Your already 5 years ahead of me.
 What’s the rush?
 Keep working hard and be patient.
 It will happen.”

-It was easy for him to say.
-I was on an assistant’s income while trying to buy my own gear and living in an inner city Baltimore 2-level studio apartment.
-My roommate and I called it “Urban Studios,” but we should have called it “A Small Studio In The Ghetto.”
-If it wasn’t thoughts of my career that kept me awake at night, it was burglars, cops, gunshots, and Bo Jackson on the corner wearing a dress while holding court with a transgender dressed like a librarian.
-Ahh, the early years.
+Easy for him to say.
+I was on an assistant’s income while trying to buy my own gear and living in an inner city Baltimore 2-story studio apartment.
+My roommate and I called it “Urban Studios,” but we should have called it “A Small Studio In The Hood.”
+If it wasn’t thoughts of my career that kept me awake at night, it was burglars, cops, gunshots, and people holding court on the corner at all hours.

 I was indeed a young man in a hurry.
-Above is a photo of another anxious young photographer (JN).
-Taken two weeks ago, JN assisted me on a magazine shoot.
+Above is a photo of another anxious young photographer who assisted me on a magazine shoot.
 We talked about the buzz over star photographers under the age of 20.
 The conversation went something like this:

 Me: “Yeah I read about that guy.
 I found it interesting at some of the jealous comments people wrote online about his work.
 He is a talented prodigy.
 People can’t get upset about that.”